It’s 1 day until D-day. Your HSC English exam.

 In exactly the same way!

-2. In timed conditions write practice creative responses
+2. In timed conditions write practice short responses

-3. Move from open to closed book with your model creative story practice writing new responses
+3. Move from open to closed book to practice writing your short responses

-2. In timed conditions respond to the questions
+2. Respond to the questions in timed conditions

 Step 2: Practice in Timed Conditions